-Although the K-State Police Department hopes our community will never be exposed to a violent intruder event, proactive awareness and training among the community and the police department serves as our best preparation.
+Although the K-State Police Department hopes our community will never be exposed to a violent event, proactive awareness and training among the community and the police department serves as our best preparation.

-- Participate in Community Safety Talks. - Take the ALICE (Alert, Lockdown, Inform, Counter, Evacuate) Training.
+- Participate in Community Safety Talks.

+- Take the ALICE (Alert, Lockdown, Inform, Counter, Evacuate) Training.

+- Learn more at k-state.edu/police.